-& Instructor

-Course Coordinator Dr. Baker keeps all STAT 1450 students abreast of global updates and important developments with the course.
-Laura Jones manages the overall course structure with instructional resources and lecture presentations.
+1450 Coordinator & Instructor Professor Jones keeps all STAT 1450 students abreast of updates and important developments with the course along with managing the overall course structure with instructional resources and lecture presentations.

-Teaching Assistants This quartet of TAs will provide additional support to groups of students.
-They will evaluate the completion of weekly recitation activities and help facilitate course discussions.
+Teaching Assistants This duo of TAs will provide additional support to groups of students.
+They will evaluate the completion of weekly recitations activities and help facilitate course discussions.